LupienLab/Zhou_FOXA1_ncomm_2020/results/20180717_foxa1-expression/README.md

 This has been downloaded from [CCLE legacy mRNA expression data](https://portals.broadinstitute.org/ccle/data) (`CCLE_Expression_2012-09-29.res`) and is stored in `/data/external/CCLE/`.

+As described, they were produced on the Affymetrix U133 Plus 2 human genome arrays.

 #### RNA-seq

 I'm also using RNA-seq read counts from the new [DEPMAP project](https://depmap.org/portal/dataset/omics).